zkemail/ether-email-auth/docs/getting-started.md

 Implement a method to accept the guardian.
 If AcceptanceSubject is used, the account address to be recovered is stored in `subjectParams[0]`.
-This address must not be in `isRecovering`.
+`isRecovering` is defined in the contract, it's a mapping that stores whether the account address is being recovered.
+At this stage, this address must not be in `isRecovering`.
 Next, check if the guardian is in the `REQUESTED` status.
 Finally, change the status of the guardian to `ACCEPTED`.